Ephesus: Where is the Love?

-There was height at one point, and now I view you as you have abandoned the love you had at first.
-You didn't stay the same.
-You went downhill.
+That there was a height at one point, and now I view you as "you have abandoned the love you had at first."
+You didn't stay the same; you went downhill.

 Repent and do the works that you did at first.
-If not, the danger for a church that doesn't do this, that doesn't repent, that doesn't remember, and that doesn't repeat the works that they did at first...
-Here's the danger.
-And this is why Jesus begins with walking among the lampstands holding the Seven Stars in his hand.
+If not, what's the danger for a church that doesn't do this?
+That doesn't remember, that doesn't repent, and that doesn't repeat the works they did at first.
+Here's the danger, and this is why Jesus begins with walking among the lampstands holding the Seven Stars in his hand.
 Look at what he says.

-That Jesus has total authority to close the doors of the church.
+That Jesus has total authority to close the doors of a church.
 And it begins here.
-Now, watch this.
+Now watch this.
 This is balance.
-The loss of the first love is balanced with one more commendation, which it's so strange that it's put here.
-Look at verse 6
+The loss of the first love is balanced with one more commendation, which is so strange that it's put here.
+Look at verse 6.

-"yet this you have.
-You hate the works of the Nicolaitans, which I also hate."
+"Yet this you have: you hate the works of the Nicolaitans, which I also hate." (v.
+6)

 Why did Jesus say that there?
 I think Jesus says it there because he balances this disordered love that is resulting in the hearts of the Christians and in the church.

-It's as if Jesus says, you've got half of the equation right!
-You hate the things that I hate.
+It's as if Jesus is saying, "You've got half of the equation right.
+You hate the things that I hate."

-So Jesus has rebuked them for their failure to love Jesus.
-For their failure to remember what is so essential to making their church alive.
-But they do have convictions that align with Jesus around things that Jesus hates.
+So Jesus has rebuked them for their failure to love Jesus, for their failure to remember what is so essential to making their church alive, but they do have convictions that align with Jesus around things that Jesus hates.
 We don't know who the Nicolaitans are.
-But Jesus has the ability to be able to call out individuals in a church and in a culture and say, "these guys, I don't like.
-And church, you hate the right stuff.
-It's just that you have forgotten the love the right stuff, too."
+But Jesus has the ability to be able to call out individuals in a church and in a culture and say, "These guys I don't like."

-A lot of stiffness, a lot of brittleness, a lot of "we believe the right things.
+A lot of anger.
+A lot of stiffness.
+A lot of brittleness.
+A lot of "we believe the right things.
 We don't love anything around here.
-We sure hate a lot of stuff though.
+We sure hate a lot of stuff, though.
 You should come to my church."

-Or would you go with, "Jesus, he's bearded for sure.
-He's probably happy... some kind of toga.
-Definitely Birkenstocks.
-Really happy.
-He kind of floats everywhere, maybe?
+Or would you go, "Well, Jesus is bearded for sure.
+He's probably happy, wearing some kind of toga.
+Definitely, Birkenstocks.
+Real happy.
+He kinda floats everywhere, maybe."

 But would there be things in your mind and in your description of Jesus that Jesus hates?